 THE 6 MONTHS OF WAITING

 What can you do during your 6 months?
 You can enroll in Dutch classes and integration class.
 It is subsidized by the Flemish government so you pay very little to do this.
 You can also look for a job if it allows you.
 The problem is 95% of the jobs in Flanders require that you speak Dutch.
 The 5% of jobs that don’t require it, I have no idea how to get.
 I have looked online and applied for some jobs but did not really get anywhere so I thought I would just learn the language first and get my basics.
-Also after I get back from the Philippines, I will give my full effort to get a job.
+Also after I get back from our visit to the Philippines, I will give my full effort to get a job.

 What can you not do?
 Travel out of Belgium.
 For my partner’s birthday we could not go somewhere warm because I could not get out of the country.
 I know that the Schengen area is open and you can drive somewhere but why risk it?
 Especially if you know the rules.